The Book of Common Prayer

 Overview

 The Book of Common Prayer was once banned in Scotland, an event that ignited riots and led to the creation of a national covenant opposing its use.
-This historical episode underscores the deep religious and cultural tensions in 17th-century Britain, where attempts to impose uniformity in worship practices often met with fierce resistance.
+This episode reveals the deep religious and cultural tensions in 17th-century Britain, where attempts to impose uniformity in worship practices often met with fierce resistance.
 The Book of Common Prayer, central to the Anglican Church's worship since its first publication in 1549, became a symbol of English ecclesiastical authority, which many Scots were unwilling to accept.

 The Book of Common Prayer was once banned in Scotland, leading to riots and a national covenant against it.